 ‘Strong team, delivering good practical advice within timescales.’

 ‘Liam McMonagle consistently delivers high-quality, practical advice, often against tight timescales.’

 brightsolid Online Technology Limited

-- Advised ThinkAnalytics on key collaborations and partnerships with global content providers including the BBC, Tata Sky, Liberty Global, Deutsche Telekom and others.
+- Advised ThinkAnalytics on key collaborations and partnerships with global content providers, including the BBC, Tata Sky and Liberty Global.